ezrosent/frawk/info/parallelism.md

   pairs, with overlapping values being aggregated according to the corresponding scalar rule.

-This, among other things, means that simple aggregations like "sum"
+This, among other things, means that simple aggregations like sums:
 ```awk
 { SUM += $1 }
 END { print SUM }
 ```
-Or group-by:
+Or group-by's:
 ```awk
 { HIST[$1}++ }
 END {